Mogehs/mascotas-backend/ReadMe/TAGS_API_DOCUMENTATION.md

 **PUT** `/api/tags/:id`

 Update an existing tag.
-Icon image is optional for updates.
+Icons are optional for updates - if provided, all existing icons will be replaced.

 #### Headers